A Galois connection between classical and intuitionistic logics. I: Syntax: Introduction

 It then comes as a little surprise that the resulting axioms and rules harbor a great deal of unintended symmetries, and are also compatible with Kolmogorov's double negation translation of propositions into problems (reviewed briefly in \cite{M0}*{\S\ref{int:negneg}}).
-(For a different connection between the two translations see \cite{D86}.)
+(For a different connection between Kolmogorov's and G\"odel's translations see \cite{D86}.)
 What is most surprising, however, is that nobody seems to have studied the operators $\wn$ and $\oc$ before, apart from hints of an abandoned project aimed at a similar study, found in Kolmogorov's own writings.
 In his 1931 letter to Heyting \cite{Kol2}, Kolmogorov wrote:

-Not much remains apart from this fragment and the quote in the abstract.
+Apart from this fragment and the quote in the abstract, there are only a few further hints at how Kolmogorov envisaged the connection between problems and propositions.
 Several problems consisting in proving a proposition are also mentioned in Kolmogorov's paper \cite{Kol}.
-In a more detailed discussion of Kolmogorov's letters to Heyting in \S\ref{letters2} we note that while propositions of type ($\beta$) seem to stand precisely for the objects of intuitionistic logic, propositions of type ($\alpha$) could not be intended to exhaust all objects of classical logic; in fact, it appears that they can be identified with the stable propositions of \S\ref{stable and decidable}.
-Another divergence between the approach taken in the present paper and Kolmogorov's ideas on how problems are related to propositions is revealed in \ref{insolubility} and discussed in \cite{M0}*{\S\ref{int:about-bhk}}.
+There is also a bit more in Kolmogorov's letters to Heyting, which will be thoroughly reviewed in \S\ref{letters2}.
+There we note, in particular, that while Kolmogorov's propositions of type ($\beta$) seem to stand precisely for the objects of intuitionistic logic, his propositions of type ($\alpha$) could not be intended to exhaust all objects of classical logic; in fact, it appears that they can be identified with the ``stable propositions'' of \S\ref{stable and decidable}.
+Another apparent divergence between Kolmogorov's remarks and our approach is noted in \ref{insolubility} and discussed more thoroughly in \cite{M0}*{\S\ref{int:about-bhk}}.